mariano/pyfire/README.markdown

 ### Requirements ###

-Pyfire requires [Chris AtLee's poster package] [poster] to be installed.
+Pyfire requires [Chris AtLee's Poster package] [poster] to be installed.

-1. Download the [latest poster package] [poster-download]
+1. Download the [latest Poster package] [poster-download]
 2. Unzip the downloaded file, and run the following command from within the created directory:

 		$ python setup.py install

+Pyfire also uses [Twisted] [twisted] for live streaming.
+The [Twisted installation website] [twisted-install] shows how to install Twisted on several platforms.
+For Ubuntu based systems, Twisted is on the official repositories, and can be installed with:

+		$ sudo add-apt-repository ppa:twisted-dev/ppa
+		$ sudo apt-get update
+		$ sudo apt-get install python-twisted

 ### Installing ###

 1. Uncompress the pyfire package file.
 2. Unzip the downloaded file, and run the following command from within the created directory:

 		$ python setup.py install